 To avoid being bored at work, here are some tips:

 - Break the monotony.
 Change your work routine and explore different areas of your job.
 This will help you to stay engaged and excited about your work.
+Add some more meaningful tasks or simply change the volume of tasks you work with daily.

 - Set boundaries.
 If you find yourself getting bored or stretched thin, set boundaries.
 Say to your boss that you need more time to complete a task, or that you need more variety in your work.
 Let them know when you're showing boreout signs, and be upfront about what you need help with.